Entropy-MCMC: Sampling from Flat Basins with Ease: Experiments

 \subsection{Flatness Analysis on Deep Neural Networks}

 We perform flatness analysis with ResNet18~\citep{he2016deep} on CIFAR100~\citep{krizhevsky2009learning}.
-We use the last sample of SGD, SGLD, and EMCMC (averaged result from $\bm{\theta}$ and $\bm{\theta}_a$) respectively, and each experiment is repeated 3 times to report the averaged scores.
+We use the last sample of SGD, SGLD and EMCMC (averaged result from $\bm{\theta}$ and $\bm{\theta}_a$) respectively, and each experiment is repeated 3 times to report the averaged scores.

 \paragraph{Eigenspectrum of Hessian.} The Hessian matrix of the model parameter measures the second-order gradients of a local mode on the energy landscape.
 Smaller eigenvalues of Hessian indicate a flatter local geometry~\citep{chaudhari2019entropy,foret2020sharpness}.
-Since computing the exact Hessian of deep neural networks is extremely costly, we use the diagonal Fisher information matrix~\citep{wasserman2004all} to approximate its eigenspectrum:

-where $\lambda_1,...,\lambda_d$ are eigenvalues of the Hessian.
+Since computing the exact Hessian of deep neural networks is extremely costly due to the dimensionality~\citep{DBLP:conf/icml/LuoMW23}, we use the diagonal Fisher information matrix~\citep{wasserman2004all} to approximate its eigenspectrum: where $\lambda_1,...,\lambda_d$ are eigenvalues of the Hessian.
 Fig.~\ref{fig:hessian} shows the eigenspectra of local modes discovered by different algorithms.
 The eigenvalues of EMCMC are much smaller compared with SGD and SGLD, indicating that the local geometry of EMCMC samples is flatter.
 The eigenspectrum comparison verifies the effectiveness of EMCMC to find and sample from flat basins.

 \paragraph{Parameter Space Interpolation.} Another way to measure the flatness of local modes is directly interpolating their neighborhood in the parameter space~\citep{izmailov2018averaging}.
 Local modes located in flat basins are expected to have larger widths and better generalization performance~\citep{keskar2017large,chaudhari2019entropy}.
 The interpolation begins at $\bm{\theta}$ and ends at $\bm{\theta}_{\epsilon}$ (a random point near $\bm{\theta}$ or $\bm{\theta}_{\epsilon}=\bm{\theta}_a$).
 The interpolated point $\bm{\theta}_{\delta}$ is computed by: